stefanfrancisco/Adbloq/README.md

 5. Store data into two databases: *train_lmdb* & *validation_lmdb*

 NOTE: A mean image of all of the data ensures each feature pixel has 0 mean.

+## Defining a Model
+*model_1_train* defines the model of our image classifier.
+It has been developed under the foundation of Jeff Donahue's CaffeNet.

+## Defining a Solver
+The solver is responsible in the guidelines of the training and validation of our model.

+## Training the Model
+We have developed two training models.
+One model is trained upon the database of a wide variety of advertisements.
+The other is focused on a more specific advertisement: insurance.

+#### Wide Variety Model
+This model consists of ____ positive images and ____ negative images.

+Validation Accuracy:

+#### Insurance Advertisement Model
+This model consists of ____ positive images and ____ negative images

+Validation Accuracy: